ardroci/domain-generation-algorithm/README.md

 TODO
 -----------

-- finish implementation of RFC8427 in DNS Crawler class
+- Finish the implementation of RFC8427 in DNS Crawler class